 - Topicality: The more targeted the list the better.
 Try to acquire emails of consumers who have expressed an interest in the type of products your company offers.

 - Opt-in emails: Lists compiled of consumers who have expressed an interest in receiving information should be used whenever possible.
 Using non opt-in lists increases the chances of being reported as a spammer, even when opt-out links are offered in email marketing communications.

 Once you’ve collected emails, you will need to store them in a database which makes it easy to use them in your email marketing campaigns.
-There are a variety of CRM (customer relationship manager) programs available to do just this covering SME’s to enterprise level, including Constant Contact, AWeber, Mailchimp, Salesforce to name a few.
+There are a variety of CRM (customer relationship manager) programs available to do just this covering SME’s to enterprise level, including AWeber, Salesforce to name a few.

 What Type of Information Should Go in My Database?

 A variety of information helping you categorise and selectively target different groups of prospects should be captured in your database.
 These include:

 How Do I Drive Sales from My Email Database?